-When you’re running a Shopify store, it’s easy to get lost in a wormhole of analysis - of merchandising, product page UI, checkout funnels, you name it.
+It’s easy to get lost in a wormhole of analysis in your Shopify store – merchandising, content, UI, checkout funnels, you name it.

 They find buyer segmentation to be a critical analysis step before and during marketing campaigns – as Drew Sanocki of Growth Engines puts it:

-Together, we produced an analysis template that you can clone and run yourself for any Shopify store with Google Analytics enabled.
+Together, we produced an analysis template for any Shopify store with Google Analytics enabled.

-A code-free (and often cost-free) tool to pipe your data from Shopify + Google Analytics into the database.
+A code-free (and often cost-free) tool to pipe your data from Shopify + Google Analytics into the database (check out Stitch).

 Written in the DBT framework, these models can be pulled off the shelf to transform your raw data into answers.